wkoszek/me/blog/source/blog/2013-04-26-book-how-to-be-rich.md

 ---
-title:	How to Be Rich
+title:	"How to Be Rich"
 auth:	 J. Paul Getty
 read:	2013-04-26
 ---